PantalaLabs/vactrol-tracer/README.md

 # Vactrol Tracer

 Is a software/hardware tool to trace vactrol´s response<br>
-This way you can try as many leds and as many ldrs you want to create a linear response.<br>
+This way you can try your custom made vactrol and tune the circuit to your desired response.<br>
 Wow does it works?
 The arduino creates a PWM curve and reads the circuit output voltage<br>
 3 adjustments are available:<br>
 -Leak<br>